 Women in Football have expressed their “disgust” at the “disgraceful” racial abuse directed at Tottenham Ladies player Renée Hector on social media.

 Hector has been centered, seeing that she mentioned racial abuse against her in January.
-Sheffield United forward Sophie Jones turned into banned for five video games remaining week.
+Sheffield United forward Sophie Jones has been banned for five video games in the remaining week.

 In an assertion, Women in Football stated: “Women in Football desires to explicit disgust at the disgraceful and thoroughly unacceptable racial abuse directed at Renée Hector of Tottenham Ladies on social media.

-Sheffield United said the closing week that Jones’s contract had been terminated via “agreement” after she became observed guilty of making monkey noises.
-Jones introduced afterward that she became quitting soccer.
+Sheffield United said during the closing week that Jones’s contract had been terminated via “agreement” after she was observed guilty of making monkey noises.
+Jones introduced afterward that she was quitting soccer.

 Since you’re right here …

 … we have a small favor to ask.
 More human beings are studying The Guardian’s unbiased, investigative journalism than ever, but advertising sales throughout the media are falling fast.
-And in contrast to many news establishments, we haven’t positioned up a paywall – we want to hold our reporting as open as we will.
-So you may see why we want to ask about your help.
+In contrast to many news establishments, we haven’t positioned up a paywall—we want to hold our reporting as open as we can.
+So you can see why we want to ask for your help.

 The Guardian is editorially unbiased, meaning we set our schedule.
-Our journalism is loose from commercial bias and no longer influenced via billionaire owners, politicians, or shareholders.
+Our journalism is free from commercial bias and no longer influenced by billionaire owners, politicians, or shareholders.
 No one edits our editor.
 No one steers our opinion.
-This is essential because it allows us to voice the ones less heard, mission the powerful and maintain them to account.
-It’s what makes us one of a kind to such a lot of others within the media, at a time while actual, sincere reporting is vital.
+This is essential because it allows us to voice the voices of the less heard, mission the powerful, and hold them to account.
+It’s what makes us one of a kind to so many others within the media at a time when actual, sincere reporting is vital.